 The old man sighed.
 "You can't hide from them forever," he replied.
 "A powerful creature or spirit would one day break down your protection and you will be left vulnerable.
 One of these days, you're going to have to learn to use your abilities to fight the evil around you in order to protect the ones you love.
 And you should start by accepting and claiming the powers bestowed upon you by Bathala."

-The scene that unfolded before him that fateful night was all that he had been seeing playing over and over and over...
+THE SCENE that unfolded before him that fateful night was all that he had been seeing playing over and over and over...

 Danny and Charlie sharing a passionate kiss.
 A powerful energy surrounding them, protecting them... and he couldn't break through to stop them.